-Hong Kong is one of Asia’s most densely populated cities but despite popular beliefs, the city is not only about concrete and skyscrapers.
-Indeed, Hong Kong has a huge natural side with natural parks, mountains and hidden beaches.
-Some require some effort to find, but they’re worth it.
-During weekends, they attract lots of locals as well as tourists who want to escape the hustle and bustle of city life for a while.
+Hong Kong is one of Asia’s most densely populated cities, but despite popular belief, the city isn’t just about concrete and skyscrapers.
+Indeed, Hong Kong has a huge natural side, featuring natural parks, mountains, and beautiful beaches.
+Some require effort to find, but they’re worth it.
+During weekends, beaches attract lots of locals as well as tourists who want to escape the hustle and bustle of city life for a while.

-You have options of the ones that are under the management of the Leisure and Cultural Services Department (LCSD), i.e. “gazetted” beaches, as well as others that are a free-for-all.
-In Hong Kong, pets are not allowed on gazetted beaches, but you are welcome to take your furry friends to other pet-friendly beaches.
+You have options among the public beaches (also called gazetted beaches), the ones that are under the management of the Leisure and Cultural Services Department (LCSD), and that include public facilities, as well as the non-public ones, that are a free-for-all, including for pets, and that are more natural and less urbanised.
+Note that in Hong Kong, pets are not allowed on public beaches, but you are welcome to take your furry friends to non-public ones.
+So, grab some sunscreen, and check out Hong Kong’s best beaches to visit this summer!

 Shek O Beach — Hong Kong Island